Chuka-J-Uzo/Data-Streaming-ETL-IUBH/README.md

 ![SPARK WEB UI](./data_streaming_project/image_assets/SPARK_WEB_UI-video.gif "SPARK WEB UI") <br>
 *Video above: Actual demonstration of the Spark Web UI while processing the Kafka messages in this project*
 <br>
-*Caption: This is a caption for the video.*